Welding-defects

 More Welding-defects...

-POROSITY is a condition caused by gases remaining entrapped in the melt.
-This pertains generally to internal Welding-defects, which can be detected either by sectioning (which is a destructive test) or by special non destructive testing like radiography or ultrasonic testing.
 If this condition is determined, one should eliminate the cause, be it the material, or humidity in the electrode sheathing, or gases from excessive heat and turbulence in the melt or incorrect manipulation (improve skill).

-Among other important Welding-defects one should strive to eliminate the following.
 INCOMPLETE FUSION, which is generally assessed by sectioning the joint (mostly a test piece) and finding the unmelted base metal that outlines the original joint shape.

 And INADEQUATE PENETRATION that means that the weld bead extends from its face only to a limited distance, less than what is required by the procedure.

-NON METALLIC INCLUSIONS (in Shielded Metal Arc Welding) usually refer to Welding-defects in the form of slag being trapped in the melt, generally meaning insufficient skill of the welder.
 It could also mean oxide inclusion, in all types of welding, or tungsten metal, in Gas Tungsten Arc Welding.
 All these conditions can be detected either in a section or by non destructive inspection techniques.

-RESISTANCE WELDING has its own set of unacceptable Welding-defects per Specification, to be determined at the stage of schedule approval by destructive testing.
-Shear Strength, a common Specification requirement, is determined by mechanical testing of spot welded coupons.
-The shape and dimensions of the weld nugget, and the appearance of Welding-defects in the form of internal cracks or inadequate fusion can only be determined in a section by destructive examinations of cut up specimens, ground, polished and etched, under a microscope.
+The shape and dimensions of the weld nugget, and the appearance of Welding-defects in the form of internal cracks or inadequate fusion are determined by destructive examinations under a microscope of a section of cut up specimens, ground, polished and etched.

 At the production stage one should put the utmost care in manufacturing acceptable joints because it is the least expensive solution.
 Most of the Welding-defects are visible.
 The welder should be encouraged to inspect his/her own weld.
 Inexperienced welders should be asked to seek advice from more skilled fellow workers, and to look for help for repair in order to avoid just a cover up.